- A Guide to Face Masks

 It all depends on your skin type, but we recommend you use cream masks on your face three times per week.
 They are an ultra-nourishing option, which make the perfect antidote to dull, tired and lacklustre skin.
 Unlike charcoal and clay masks, cream formulas tend to be more hydrating, which means they are kinder and gentler on your face.

 Not sure what mask to pick?
 Discover hundreds of options here at Cosmetify.
-With top brands like Drunk Elephant, Summer Fridays, Clinqiue and more, we have everything you need to nurture, protect and replenish your beautiful complexion.

 Our top pick: